Cozy Corner Charm

 banana bread latte recipe

-Pour the milk and banana mixture into your mug first.
+Pour the milk mixture into your mug first.

 Then slowly add the espresso on top.